Short stem prosthesis: Benefits, challenges, and success factors

 Although short-stem prostheses have been used for several years, long-term data are still limited compared to conventional prostheses.
 Long-term studies are necessary to further confirm the long-term durability and functionality of these prostheses.

-• Research and studies: Ongoing research and clinical studies are necessary to evaluate the long-term outcomes of short-stem prostheses and ensure that they represent a durable and effective solution for patients.
+• Research and Studies: Ongoing research and clinical studies are required to evaluate the long‑term results of short‑stem prostheses and ensure they provide a durable and effective solution for patients.

-• Patient education: Patients should be aware of the limited long-term data and weigh the potential risks and benefits before deciding on a short-stem prosthesis.
-Open communication with the surgeon is crucial to set realistic expectations.
+• Patient Education: Patients should be aware of the limited long‑term data and weigh possible risks and benefits before deciding on a short‑stem prosthesis.
+Open communication with the surgeon is essential to set realistic expectations.

 Success factors for short stem prosthesis